sansan-sakura/sansan-sakura/README.md

-# sansan-sakura

-Hi There!

-I am Sakura Tanaka.
-Currently learning prpogramming at coding bootcamp, Technigo.
+# I am Sakura 🌸

+Currently learning to program at a coding boot camp, Technigo.
-I love programming as it is really createive.
-I am up for knowing people who love technology and learn more from them!!

-My hoddy is now programming 　 💻 , so other hobbies are not active at the moment 🤪
+My hobby is now programming 　 💻 , so other hobbies are not active at the moment 🤪

 My current focus learning languages are React/TS/JS/Node.js/Next.js/ (c).
-Upcomings are Astro/Vue/Python/Angular....and so much more.
+Upcoming are Astro/Vue/Python/Angular....and so much more.